hhhsunnn/LOCATOR/README.md

 We also provide internal local-ancestry-aggregated global ancestry estimates with genetic positions counted from telomeres (start.pos = 0).
 Please toggle on the argument if.yield.ga = TRUE.
 For analysis targeted at specific SNP chunks, please adjust start.pos accordingly.
 Alternatively, external global ancestry estimates (e.g., from ADMIXTURE) are also accepted for downstream analysis.
 Please ensure it is consistent with local ancestry inference in this case.

-### Step 1: Calculate the ancestry projection matrix \psi
+### Step 1: Calculate the ancestry projection matrix $`\psi`$
 The ancestry projection matrix $`\psi`$ is calculated using the get.anchor() function, which provides the exact positioning information for hypothetically unadmixed populations.
 Please only include the dimensions of global PCs that will be utilized in the downstream analysis as needed.
 Please ensure the order of global ancestry matches the local ancestry inference that will be analyzed in subsequent steps.

 ### Step 2: Calculate Local Ancestry Coordinates (LACs)
 Here we provide two types of LACs transformed from extracted local ancestry breakpoints: original LACs and orthogonalized LACs, the latter of which are derived by removing global PC effects from original LACs through orthogonal decomposition.
+We define the difference between orthogonalized LACs and global PCs as Local Deviation $`D_L`$, which represents pure additional population stratification effects derived from local ancestry.
 Please choose the LAC type that best fits your analysis needs.
 Please generate original LACs via get.LACs() in advance as the required input for orthogonalized LACs via get.orthogonal.LACs().
 When applying these functions, please specify the type of sample IDs, selected IDs, global PCs, positions as needed.
 Both LAC types are stored in the same binary format as breakpoints.
+Let $`L`$ be the orthogonalized LACs, we have:

+$$L = \[I_n - X_g(X_g^TX_g)^{-1}X_g\]W_l\hat{\psi}$$
+$$D_L = X_g - L $$

 ### Step 2.5 (Optional): View binary files
 Please be aware that local ancestry breakpoints and LACs are stored in binary format and should not be opened or modified directly to prevent potential file corruption.
 Instead, please use the read.binary() function to view these binary files.
 If you encounter any file damage (e.g.: missing values), please examine your input data and regenerate the binary files.